omerbsezer/Fast-Docker/LAB02-DockerVolume.md

-## App: Binding Volume to the Different Containers
+## LAB-02: Binding Volume to the Different Containers

 This scenario shows the Docker-Volume functionality.
 - Firstly, a new volume "test" will be created and connected to the Nginx container directory ("mywebserver").
 Content will be synchronized.